 With the number of responsibilities that these banks were dealing with a point had to come where they were going to fail so badly, that people would have to look for an alternative financial system.

 Disillusioned by the centralized banking system, an anonymous person(s) named Satoshi Nakamoto came up with the idea of Bitcoin.
-Bitcoin was the world’ first decentralized cryptocurrency which was powered by the blockchain technology.
+Bitcoin was the world’s first decentralized cryptocurrency which was powered by blockchain technology.

 So, how is the blockchain decentralized?